 Authenticating Identity and Value

-– Lending Value — Since the financial crisis the lending business has seen a significant amount of disruption with marketplace lending providers such as Prosper, Lending Club, Funding Circle spearheading innovation in the alternative finance space.
-Debt can be issued, traded and settled on the blockchain which will increase efficiency, reduce frictions and improves systemic risk.
+– Lending Value — Since the financial crisis, the lending business has seen a significant amount of disruption with marketplace lending providers such as Prosper, Lending Club, Funding Circle spearheading innovation in the alternative finance space.
+Debt can be issued, traded and settled on the blockchain which will increase efficiency, reduce frictions, and improves systemic risk.
 Consumers and SMEs will use their digital reputation fingerprint to access loans from peers.

 – Exchanging Value — Financial markets facilitate trillions of dollars of financial assets daily.
-The introduction of blockchain within this segment will reduce the transactions settlement times significantly from days and weeks to minutes and seconds.
+The introduction of blockchain within this segment will reduce the transaction settlement times significantly from days and weeks to minutes and seconds.

 Funding and Investing

 Digitalisation of the accounting system is still in its infancy compared to other industries, some of which have been massively disrupted by the advances of technology.
-With the introduction of blockchains and Distributed Ledger Technology (DLT) accounting activities within the finance, functions will see a shift from double entry accounting to a triple entry one.
+With the introduction of blockchains and Distributed Ledger Technology (DLT) accounting activities within the finance, functions will see a shift from double-entry accounting to a triple entry one.
 Blockchain technology enables complete, conclusive veriﬁcation without a trusted party, all financial records reside in the blockchain for everyone to see and verify.
 Blockchain technology may represent the next step for accounting: Instead of keeping separate records based on transaction receipts, companies can write their transactions directly into a joint register (DLT), creating an interlocking system of enduring accounting records.

-Modern financial accounting is based on a double entry system.
+Modern financial accounting is based on a double-entry system.
 Double-entry bookkeeping requires the trust of outsiders, independent public auditors to verify the company’s financial information.
 Each audit is a costly exercise, binding the company’s accountants for long time periods.
 The Blockchain as a source of trust can also be extremely helpful in today’s accounting structures.
-By using a digital fingerprint which is immutably time-stamped and tampered-proof when recording transactions in the blockchain, eventually it will remove the need for external auditors.
+By using a digital fingerprint that is immutably time-stamped and tampered-proof when recording transactions in the blockchain, eventually it will remove the need for external auditors.
 The blockchain will bring transparency and trust so the actual network becomes the auditors and the watchdog ensuring financial integrity.

 The reconciliations process is a monthly control that ensures balance sheet integrity within a finance function.
-The introduction of Distributed Leger Technology will enable reconciliation and payment to be performed instantly which will reduce counterparty risk, operational risk, credit risk.
+The introduction of Distributed Ledger Technology will enable reconciliation and payment to be performed instantly which will reduce counterparty risk, operational risk, credit risk.